mola-T/SPU/README.md

 ```

+<br

 There is a on demand interactive package command <kbd>M-x</kbd> `spu-package-upgrade` you may want to make a keybind.

 <br>

-If you are uncomfortable with the silent package upgrade (Although I think no one will inpesct the source code before they upgrade a package), you can add `(setq spu-require-confirm-upgrade-package t)`.
+If you are uncomfortable with the silent package upgrade (Although I think no one will inpesct the source code before they upgrade a package), you can add `(setq spu-require-confirm-upgrade-package t)` to your `init` file.

 <br>